Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-nmrg-mcp-nm.md

-   The application of MCP for the network management is meant to refactor network management operation and network capabilities as tools and provide more agile and extensible architecture to expose these AI integration capabilities.
+   The application of MCP for the network management is meant to refactor network management operation and network capabilities as tools and provide more agile and extensible architecture to expose or consume these AI integration capabilities.

    With integration of MCP into the network management system, it allow you develop various rich AI driven network applications, realize intent